chevereto/v4-docs/application/reference/encryption.md

 ### From previous versions

-Chevereto installations previous the introduction of encryption will require to enable encryption manually.
+Chevereto installations previous the introduction of encryption will require to manually cipher the existing data.
 This is a one time process that encrypts the plain text data stored in the database.

 To **manually** enable encryption: